Last updated on July 31st, 2024 at 01:47 pm

 Deceptive cadence

 More often this is called a deceptive cadential progression.
-It occurs when a authentic cadential progression does not end with a tonic but with a related harmony.
+It occurs when an authentic cadential progression does not end with a tonic but with a related harmony.
 Most often this is a chord with the sixth scale degree in the bass (typically vi).
 [3]William E. Caplin, Classical Form: A Theory of Formal Functions for the Instrumental Music of Haydn, Mozart and Beethoven (New York [ect.]: Oxford University Press, 1998), 19.

 Fauxbourdon